ddnexus/pagy/docs/extras/responsive.md

 ### pagy_nav_responsive_bootstrap(pagy, ...)

-This method is the same as the `pagy_nav_responsive`, but customized for Bootstrap.
+This method is the same as the `pagy_nav_responsive`, but customized for the Bootstrap framework.

 ### pagy_nav_responsive_bulma(pagy, ...)

-This method is the same as the `pagy_nav_responsive`, but customized for Bulma CSS framework.
+This method is the same as the `pagy_nav_responsive`, but customized for the Bulma CSS framework.

+### pagy_nav_responsive_foundation(pagy, ...)

+This method is the same as the `pagy_nav_responsive`, but customized for the Foundation framework.

 ### pagy_nav_responsive_materialize(pagy, ...)

-This method is the same as the `pagy_nav_responsive`, but customized for Materialize CSS framework.
+This method is the same as the `pagy_nav_responsive`, but customized for the Materialize CSS framework.